-Tired of that old electronic equipment piling up?
-The cities of Orange City and Alton are co-sponsoring a free e-recycling program that will accept computer monitors, CPU’s, keyboards, printers and mouse(s), smaller batteries, and TVs.
+Acceptable items include computer monitors, CPU’s, keyboards, printers and mouse(s), smaller batteries, and TVs.
 Sorry, car batteries and light bulbs are not allowed.

 Where to Drop Off: Orange City Street Dept. (809 Concord Place S.E.)

-When to Drop Off: Friday, October 28th, from 4:00 – 7:00 pm and Saturday, October 29th, from 9:00 am – 12:00 noon
+When to Drop Off: Friday, October 25th, from 4:00 – 7:00 pm and Saturday, October 26th, from 9:00 am – 12:00 noon

 the City of Orange City and the City of Alton

 Orange City and Alton household residents (sorry no businesses) will again have an opportunity to safely discard those household hazardous materials (HHM).
-The Cities of Orange City, Alton, and the NW IA Area Landfill will co-sponsor a HHM Recycling event.
+The Cities of Orange City, Alton, and the NW IA Area Landfill will co-sponsor an HHM Recycling event.

-Date: Wednesday, September 21st
+Date: Wednesday, September 18th

 Time: Between the hours of 4:00pm and 6:00pm